NacreousDawn596/RanSent/README.md

 # RanSent
-a simple javascript code that generate a random sentence every time :)
+a simple javascript or python code that generate a random sentence every time :)

 # HOW TO USE IT

-you can use it as a pure javascript or running it with node
+you can use it as a pure javascript or running it with node or even using python too if you are a python lover :D

 ```sh
 sudo apt-get install git